Cosmos World Foundation Model Platform for Physical AI: Post-trained World Foundation Model

 We add camera control conditioning by concatenating the sampled latent embeddings with Pl\"ucker embeddings~\citep{sitzmann2021light}, which has the same spatial dimensions as the latent embeddings.
 Specifically, given the camera pose, we compute the Pl\"ucker coordinates via

 where $\mathbf{c}$ is the camera center location and $\mathbf{d}$ is the unit ray direction of each latent pixel (where the latent embedding is treated as a downsampled image).
 All the camera poses are relative with respect to the initial frame.
-The Cosmos-1.0-Tokenizer-CV8x8x8 used by Cosmos-1.0-Diffusion-7B-Video2World models has a temporal compression rate of $8\times$, and thus for every 8 frames, we use the Pl\"ucker embedding at the 4th frame to concatenate with the corresponding latent representation.
+The Cosmos-Tokenize1-CV8$\times$8$\times$8-720p used by Cosmos-Predict1-7B-Video2World models has a temporal compression rate of $8\times$, and thus for every 8 frames, we use the Pl\"ucker embedding at the 4th frame to concatenate with the corresponding latent representation.

 We resized the input frames of our training videos to $704\times1252$ and padded them to $704\times1280$ with reflection.
 We sample 57 frames during training.
 The training objective and other hyper-parameters are the same as the base Diffusion WFM training (\cref{sec::diffusion_model_training}).